EngravedMemories/MTL-Minmax/README.md

 ## Parameter Settings

+- The model compression project is located in `prune_apgda` folder.
+Please use `python trainer_apgda.py` to run the project.

+  Please first use `--stage pretrain` to save the dense model.
+After using `--stage rew` to implement reweighting, finally use `--stage retrain` to retrain the compressed model.
+  The pruning rate 40x is equivalent to `--prune-ratios 0.975`.
+The pruning rate 60x is equivalent to `--prune-ratios 0.983`.
+  Min-max hyperparameter settings: beta = 50, gamma = 5 (pre-settled).

 ## Acknowledgements
 We would sincerely thank Shikun Liu and his group for the Multi-task Attention Network (MTAN) design.
 The following links show their [MTAN Project Page](https://github.com/lorenmt/mtan) and [Auto-lambda Project Page](https://github.com/lorenmt/auto-lambda).